theaholtlund/powershell-basics/README.md

 ## Main Features

-- **Add Notes**: Easily add new notes to your collection.
+- **Add Notes**: Easily add new notes to the collection.
-- **Display Notes**: View all your notes in one place.
+- **Display Notes**: View all notes in one place.
 - **Remove Notes**: Remove specific notes by index.
 - **Clear Notes**: Clear all notes from the collection at once.
-- **Search Notes**: Search for specific keywords within your notes.
+- **Search Notes**: Search for specific keywords within all the notes.

 ## Getting Started

 ### Prerequisites

-- PowerShell installed on your system.
+- PowerShell installed on the system.

 ### Executing program